30 Security Awareness Training Topics For 2025

 • Why is collaboration and testing important?
 A collaborative approach to software development enhances the software's quality, security, and effectiveness.

-#11 Artificial Intelligence Training
+#11 Using Artificial Intelligence Securely Training

 Image depicting a training topic covering artificial intelligence